harshvardhaniimi/personal-website/content/talks/2022-03-22-personal-website-for-academics/index.Rmd

 **Contrary to many think, maintaining a personal website is neither difficult nor expensive.** Unfortunately, creating a website is approached as a "technology problem" to be solved.
 Projects are coloured from the beginning by enthusiasms for or fear for HTML, CSS and other fancy jargon --- when it doesn't have to be so.

-In this talk, **I will discuss how and why academics should have a personal website.
+In this talk, **I will discuss why academics should have a personal website.
 I will also guide you through designing a website and hosting it with a live hands-on example.** I will use [Owlstown](https://www.owlstown.com/) for the demonstration.

 # Example Sites